Electric field-induced domain wall motion in spin spiral multiferroics

-The presence of the $M_z$ components of the magnetization encoded by $\delta_{1,2}$ is needed for the magnetization to rotate.
+{\bf Type-I walls --- } We now begin with type-I walls that cannot be moved without rotating spins in the domains adjacent to the wall.
+The required spin rotation in the whole domain is shown by the dashed line in Fig.~\ref{fig:Ansatz}(d), where spin angles before (after) the rotation are indicated by solid (dashed) lines.

+Experimental measurements \cite{Biesenkamp2021} and references therein suggest that the domains take the form of relatively straight stripes perpendicular to the spiral wave vector.
+For such a quasi-1D domain configuration with DWs at positions $X_i$, $i=1\dots N$, shown in Fig.~\ref{fig:Ansatz}(e), we express the magnetization in spherical coordinates, $\mathbf{M}=(\sin\theta\cos\phi,\sin\theta\sin\phi,\cos\theta)$, where the spatial dependence of the angles $\theta$ and $\phi$ is given by the following Ansatz that captures the essential physics of the DW motion: $\phi(x)=\phi_0-Qx+{2}Q(x-X_0)\Theta(x-X_0)$ and $\cos\theta=\delta_1$ for $x<X_0$ and $\cos\theta=\delta_2$ otherwise, as illustrated in Fig.~\ref{fig:Ansatz}(d).
+Here $\phi_0$ encodes the spin orientation at $x=0$, $\Theta$ is the Heaviside step function and $\delta_{1,2}$ (with $\delta_{1,2}\ll 1$) represent the out-of-plane components of the spins.
+The presence of the $M_z$ components of the magnetization encoded by $\delta_{1,2}$ is needed for the magnetization to rotate in $xy$ plane.
 Indeed, for the DW to move, spins must precess around $z$ axis.
-Magnetization precesses around the effective field $\mathbf{h}=-\frac{\partial \mathcal H}{\partial \mathbf{M}}$ that for spins lying in $xy$-plane has no $z$ component.
-The precession around $z$ axis becomes possible because the magnetization acquires $M_z$ component due to DM field, that has a component in $xy$ plane perpendicular to the magnetization. }
+Magnetization precesses around the effective field $\mathbf{h}=-\partial \mathcal H/\partial \mathbf{M}$, that has no $z$ component when the spins lie in the $xy$-plane.
+The precession around the $z$ axis becomes possible because the magnetization acquires $M_z$ component due to DM field, that has a component in $xy$ plane perpendicular to the magnetization.
+A variational Ansatz for $N$ walls at positions $X_0,\dots,X_N$ is shown in Fig.~\ref{fig:Ansatz}(e).
+Variation of $\phi_i$, corresponding to a phason mode, rotates all spins in the $i$-th domain.
+The positions of the walls are given by intersections of the straight segments, $\phi_i(X_i)=\phi_{i+1}(X_i)$ as $X_i=(-1)^i(\phi_{i+1}-\phi_i)/(2Q)$. }